 Many men have extra fat on their backs and sides just above their waists, and women commonly have unnecessary fat along their bra line.
 Liposuction can reduce this fat to achieve a smooth back and eliminate stubborn “love handles.”

-Fat deposits that gather in the buttocks can cause permanent sagging and loss of a pleasant butt shape.
+Fat deposits that gather in the buttocks can cause lasting sagging and loss of a pleasant butt shape.
 Liposuction will restore a firmer, rounder contour to the buttocks to improve the overall appearance of the butt.

 Excessive fat in the hips and thighs can cause unsightly “saddlebags” to develop, often resulting in discomfort and embarrassment.
 Liposuction can provide a slimmer appearance and sculpt your hips and thighs to help make your body bikini-ready and boost your confidence.